 The Council also received recommendations regarding the program's goals and objectives as they relate to resident fish, either in general or related to specific species, along with associated recommendations relating to adaptive management and program performance evaluations.
-The Council addressed those recommendations in Part I of the draft Addendum by reorganizing and adding goals, objectives, and performance indicators for resident salmonids (including Bull Trout, Westslope Cutthroat Trout, Kokanee, and Redband Trout), for native aquatic focal species (such as freshwater mussels and Burbot), and for ecological conditions relevant to all native fish, relevant to resident fish generally, or focused specifically on certain resident fish in certain areas (such as the performance indicators related to restoring habitat for Westslope Cutthroat and Bull trout affected by Libby and Hungry Horse dams).
-Draft 2020 Addendum, at 19-21, 22, 23, 24, 25, 26 (to be finalized later in 2020).
+The Council addressed those recommendations in Part I of the Addendum by reorganizing and adding goals, objectives, and performance indicators for resident salmonids (including Bull Trout, Westslope Cutthroat Trout, Kokanee, and Redband Trout), for native aquatic focal species (such as freshwater mussels and Burbot), and for ecological conditions relevant to all native fish, relevant to resident fish generally, or focused specifically on certain resident fish in certain areas (such as the performance indicators related to restoring habitat for Westslope Cutthroat and Bull trout affected by Libby and Hungry Horse dams).
+2020 Addendum, Part I, at 15, 19-20, 29-30, 31-32.
 This effort is described in general terms in the section on Program Performance and Adaptive Management and further discussed below where appropriate.
 The Council received other recommendations addressing specific species, including freshwater mussels, Redband Trout, Bull Trout, and measures regarding resident fish passage and prioritization, as well as recommendations expressing support for initiating, completing and funding resident fish loss assessments and habitat loss assessments.
 These recommendations are discussed in more detail below.

 The Washington Department of Fish and Wildlife, Confederated Tribes of Grand Ronde, the Kalispel Tribe of Indians, and the Spokane Tribe of Indians each recommended continued support for doing assessments of resident fish habitat losses due to hydropower development and operations.
 The recommendations from the Washington Department of Fish and Wildlife and Confederated Tribes of Grand Ronde both supported the completion of a standardized methodology for resident fish habitat loss assessments and settlement agreements as called for in the 2014 Program.
 The Kalispel Tribe of Indians recommended that completing loss assessments and mitigation for unquantified impacts on resident fish as a funding priority.
 The Council retains the provisions in the resident fish strategy regarding habitat loss assessments, consistent with the recommendations.
-The Council also incorporated the loss assessment information that does exist into the program goals, objectives, and indicators in Part I of the draft Addendum, as well as set forth goals, objectives and indicators for resident fish mitigation in areas and for species where quantitative loss assessments have not been completed.
-Draft 2020 Addendum, at 19-21, 22, 26 (to be finalized later in 2020).
-The Council did not otherwise include an implementation provision in the draft Addendum focused on initiating or completing resident fish population or habitat loss assessments.
+The Council also incorporated the loss assessment information that does exist into the program goals, objectives, and indicators in Part I of the 2020 Addendum, as well as set forth goals, objectives and indicators for resident fish mitigation in areas and for species where quantitative loss assessments have not been completed.
+The Council did not otherwise include an implementation provision in the Addendum focused on initiating or completing resident fish population or habitat loss assessments.
 Assessments of this type are expensive and time consuming, and may not be necessary or cost-effective in all or even most situations in order for protection and mitigation actions to proceed.
 The need and appropriateness of doing a quantitative assessment should be determined on a caseby-case basis as part of program implementation discussions.
 Mitigation actions and agreements to address and even settle resident fish and habitat losses should be the path taken when possible.
 2014 Program, at 87, 88, 178-79.